Sanjana-Deshmukh06/Tic-Tac-Toe/README.md

 Features 🚀

-Two-player mode: Play with a friend locally..
+Two-player mode: Play with a friend locally.
 Responsive Design: Works seamlessly on desktop and mobile devices.
 Interactive UI: Simple and user-friendly game interface.
 Winner Detection: Automatically identifies when a player wins or the game ends in a tie.